jeffdfield/WS1-to-Intune/README.md

 The enterprise wipe will generate events on the PC that trigger scheduled tasks.
 The scheduled tasks will immediately enroll the device.
 There is no impact to the end user.

+If you want to upload the logs for troubleshooting you will need to grab a copy of AZCopy.exe https://github.com/Azure/azure-storage-azcopy
+That will copy the logs to Azure Blob Storage.